Ezazhel/cgm/README.md

 We could also implement a loading skeleton and a better default state on page when the user hasn't search anything

 Github api return by default 30 items with a maximum of 100 items, we should implement a pagination service / pagination component to display more data.
 The pagination doesn't need to be filter, it could be a component property

+We could add a highlight pipe to hightlight commit-message matching filter params.
+But the child component should be aware of the filter (passed by the parent or from input binding)

 **But this is was out of the scope**